wwwted/MySQL-HOWTOs/howtos/audit57.md

 In this howto we are going to look at how to get started with MySQL Enterprise Audit and also show a small demo on how it works.
 This feature is part of the MySQL Enterprise Edition, if you do not have access to MySQL Enteprise Binaries you can download them for evaluation purpose following this [guide](/howtos/edelivery-ee.md).
 Also remember to setup your demo environment using the guide [here](/howtos/install.md).

+In the MySQL Enterprise Editition we also have commercial edition of MySQL workbench where you can install/remove and search in audit logs via a graphical interface, more information [here](https://dev.mysql.com/doc/workbench/en/wb-audit-inspector.html).

 Further reading:
 * https://www.mysql.com/products/enterprise/audit.html
 * https://dev.mysql.com/doc/refman/5.7/en/audit-log.html